cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 The `versionstamp` returned in a successful `atomic()` transaction is the versionstamp given to all operations within the `atomic()` call chain.
 This can be used to construct a version history of a record.
 In order to do this, you need to persist the `versionstamp` to a separate index.
 Here's what that would look like:

-Code that demonstrates how to track a record's history can be found in the [repo affiliated with this blog](https://github.com/cdoremus/deno-blog-code/blob/main/deno-kv/record-history.ts).
+> 💡 Working code that demonstrates how to track a record's history can be found in the [repo affiliated with this blog](https://github.com/cdoremus/deno-blog-code/blob/main/deno-kv/record-history.ts).

 ```ts
 const userId = crypto.randomUUID();